MyroG/MyroP-shader-dump/2DEffect/README.md

 ## Installation

-It should be enough to download the "Standard 2DEffect.shader" file.
+It should be enough to download the "Standard 2DEffect.shader" or the  the "Standard 2DEffect Transparent.shader" file.

 ## Demo

 In the first part, the avatar is 3D.
-After modifying the "thickness" property, we can see that the avatar turns 2D.
+After modifying the "thickness" property, the avatar becomes 2D.

 https://github.com/user-attachments/assets/8f2beb25-2703-4837-be54-da3e46424c67